mistupv/csp_tracker/README.md

 After the execution, a file called 'track.dot' will be created in the directory.
 If you have installed [Graphviz](http://www.graphviz.org/), an equivalent pdf file will be created.
 Both files represent the track of the specification with a different format.

-If we are not interested in the internal events occurring during the execution, we can call the same function, but with an option indicating our preferences.
+If we are not interested in the internal events occurring during the execution, we can call the same function, but with the option 'only_externals' indicating this preference.

 	2> csp_tracker:track('examples/ex3.csp','MAIN',[only_externals]).
 	Creating the Erlang representation of the CSP file...